 As a freelancer in the countryside, I’m spared the apathy and anxiety of working in a physical office with pointless meeting, targets, performance reviews, competitiveness and monitoring by management.
 I have the luxury of time, of old-fashioned boredom: I’m free to say no to jobs.
 But being on the margins causes its own anxieties.
 I need to be communicable the whole day.
 If I don’t claim job offers straight away some other freelancer, somewhere in the world, will.
 I never know how many people a job has been offered to.
 I’m connected to the same networks as everyone else and if they’re cut off I’m lost and start to worry.
 My life is largely structured around deadlines that I suspect the agencies make unnecessarily short to be more competitive.
 I haven’t raised my fees in ten years because of competition and improvements in machine translation.
 I work in the evenings, weekends and holidays.
 My monthly income varies wildly.
 I have no contracts, no financial safety net.
 From time to time an agency will stop sending me work – I never know why – and I have to send out another round of unsolicited emails to addresses I find online, or fill in application forms on agency websites.
 (And if the work were to stop and I needed to apply for benefits, it would be on condition that I provide documentation showing that I was spending thirty-odd hours a week looking for jobs – a fulltime job in itself that’s literally impossible to do and pays barely enough to survive.)

-In the early Christian church, acedia and tristitia, sloth and sadness, were related deadly sins.
-They ranged over states such as apathy, laziness and despair: sins of wilful withdrawal, flights from the divine.
-They were spiritual problems, problems of the whole person to be cured not just through work – and still less by making money – but also through prayer and spiritual exercises: meaningful idleness.
-The sufferer was meant to move from the darkness of self-enclosure into the light of God and the community of the faithful through prayer, endurance and grace.
+In the early Christian church, acedia and tristitia, sloth and sadness, were deadly sins.
+They included states such as apathy, laziness and despair: sins of wilful withdrawal, flights from the divine.
+They were spiritual problems, problems of the whole person to be cured not just through work but also through prayer and spiritual exercises: meaningful idleness.
+In prayer, endurance and grace the sufferer was meant to move from the darkness of self-enclosure into the light of God and the community of the faithful.

 Boundless by nature, being unceasingly lets things come into being, unfold themselves, become what they are.
-Our communication networks are pale versions of it, providing little nourishment: information and profit without meaning.
+Our communication networks are pale versions of it, providing little nourishment.
 Operating within their own echoing worlds, mirroring vital forces and real human contact, they work not to give life but to replace it.
-Within them being veils itself in us as all kinds of symptoms, regularly rebranded to sell us cures that don’t work.
+Within them being veils itself in us as all kinds of symptoms, regularly rebranded to sell us bogus cures.